Keystone Sanitation Landfill

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

 On September 14, 2000, EPA issued an Amendment to the 1990 Record of Decision (ROD) which changed the cleanup plan for the site.
-The new cleanup plan, referred to as the Alternate Source Control Remedy, involves using a gas extraction system to remove and destroy volatile organic contaminants and methane from the landfill.
-In addition, the plan includes upgrading the existing landfill soil cover and storm water management controls.
+The new cleanup plan, referred to as the Alternate Source Control Remedy, involved using a gas extraction system to remove and destroy volatile organic contaminants and methane from the landfill.
+In addition, the plan included upgrading the existing landfill soil cover and storm water management controls.
 In the 1990 ROD described above, EPA decided to install a landfill cap to keep these contaminants from entering the underground water.
-The new approach will remove contamination instead of merely containing it and may speed up the groundwater cleanup by reducing the source of the pollution.
+The new approach will remove contamination, instead of merely containing it, and may speed up the groundwater cleanup by reducing the source of the pollution.

 In April 2001, the court entered a settlement with the owner/operators of the landfill.
 The settling parties are Waste Management Inc., the Keystone Sanitation Company, and Anna and Kenneth Noel.
 Per the terms of the settlement, the parties agreed to: perform the Alternate Source Control Remedy selected by EPA; waive any claims they may have against parties who sent only small amounts of trash or hazardous substances to the landfill; and pay a penalty to EPA of $250,000.00 for failing to comply with a 1996 order to participate in the cleanup of the landfill.

 In 2015, EPA will conduct the fourth Five-Year Review of the site remedy to determine if the remedy is working as anticipated and to ensure it remains protective of human health and the environment.